dimianx/uap_tasks_assigner/README.md

 The cost matrix should be of size \( N \times M \), where \( N \) is the number of agents (resources) and \( M \) is the number of tasks.
 The `assign` method returns a `std::unordered_map<int, std::pair<int, std::vector<int>>>` where:
 - The key (int) is the agent number.
 - The value is a `std::pair` consisting of:
-  - The total cost for the agent as the first element (int).
+  - The total cost for the agent as the first element.
-  - A vector of task numbers assigned to the agent as the second element (`std::vector<int>`).
+  - A vector of task numbers assigned to the agent as the second element.

 ### Example